browserengineering/book/book/chrome.md

 fast.

 Finally, since each line is now a standalone layout object, it needs to have a height.
-We compuate it from the maximum ascent and descent:
+We compute it from the maximum ascent and descent:

 ``` {.python indent=8}
 # ...